osgi/osgi.enroute.site/_FAQ/500-gogo.md

 ### Naming

 So far we have had a 1:1 relation between the command name and the method.
 However, it was a primary design goal of Gogo to make it _feel_ like a shell but interact seamlessly with standard Java code.
 In Java we often use _design patterns_ like prefixing the name of a property with `get`.
 Gogo will therefore try to match a command to a method removing the prefixes and case sensitivity.
-So if we add a method `getFoo` then we can stil call it:
+So if we add a method `getFoo` then we can still call it:

 	public String getFoo() {
 		return "Foo";